zetabank-devteam/teacher_manual/docs/source/mini_autonomous_robot/hardware/sbc_ras.rst

 SBC(Raspberry PI 4B)
 ====================

-This is a description of the Jetson Nano, the core of the Zetabot.
+This is a description of the Raspberry PI 4B, the core of the Zetabot.

-.. thumbnail:: ../images/sbc_ras.webp
+.. thumbnail:: /_images/ai_autonomous_robot/sbc_ras.webp

 .. list-table::
    :header-rows: 1